Exploring Your Interest in a Health Career

 - Come to the Health Careers Orientation during Orientation Week for incoming first-year students.

-- You may also want to consult with your advising dean or one of the advisers in the Office of Undergraduate Biology.
+- You may also want to consult with your advisor or students in the biological sciences major may also meet with one of the advisors in the Office of Undergraduate Biology.

 - Visit the university’s Health Careers website, which offers a wealth of information.